Wayfinding Signage Design

 Landscape & Lighting

-Landscape architecture and carefully curated lighting design can also play crucial roles in shaping the wayfinding experience.
-Well-designed thoughtful landscapes can provide assistance with orientation and navigation with feature memorable elements.
+Landscape architecture and carefully curated lighting design can also play crucial roles in shaping wayfinding design.
+Well-designed thoughtful landscapes can provide assistance with orientation and navigation by featuring memorable elements.
 A properly planned lighting scheme enhances safety and visibility of the surroundings, making navigation much easier.

 Needs of the Build Environment